February 6, 2026

 The relationship between high distress rates and low future growth is not a recent phenomenon.
 The historical data, spanning from 2010 through to projections for 2026, illustrates a stable hierarchy of performance that holds across different market cycles.

-• The "Distress Drag": Conversely, markets exceeding the 30% loss threshold (the red trendline) display a consistent pattern of underperformance.
-In the provided dataset, the relative capital growth for this group frequently drops below the national baseline, with projections for 2024–2026 showing a particularly sharp divergence.
+Conversely, markets exceeding the 30% loss threshold display a consistent pattern of −1.67% underperformance per year.
+In the dataset, the relative capital growth for this group frequently drops below the national baseline, with projections for 2024–2026 showing a particularly sharp divergence.

 Statistical Reliability Across Geographies